thuva4/Algorithms/README.md

 * Cuthill–McKee algorithm    :    reduce the bandwidth of a symmetric sparse matrix

-* Cycle sort    :    in-place with theoretically optimal number of writes
+* [Cycle sort](CycleSort)    :    in-place with theoretically optimal number of writes

 * CYK algorithm    :    An O(n<sup>3</sup>) algorithm for parsing context-free grammars in Chomsky normal form

+* [Counting Inversions](CountingInversions)    :    Inversion Count for an array indicates – how far (or close) the array is from being sorted.

 * Daitch–Mokotoff Soundex    :    a Soundex refinement which allows matching of Slavic and Germanic surnames